 When it comes to scanning product packaging, print material or magazines, users are on their own.
 Therefore, it is even more important to guide them and pique their interest.

-You can mention the campaign in communication channels, and/or include clear call-to-actions.
-Glamour magazine used tiny icons and messages to encourage people to scan the apparel photos to visit the brands’ online stores.
+You can mention the campaign in communication channels, and/or include a clear call-to-action.
+Glamour magazine used tiny icons and messages to encourage people to scan apparel photos to visit the brands’ online stores.

 Tip #4: Try to make the Augmented Reality experience useful, not just fun

 Please bear in mind that being ‘fun’ is not always enough to succeed.
-Moreover, you should definitely steer away from being perceived as ‘gimmicky’.
+Tips for Augmented Reality Marketing to be successful include steering away from being perceived as ‘gimmicky’.

 Pleasure and usefulness should go hand in hand.
 As Harvard Business Review pointed out: